-Unless otherwise provided in these land development regulations, in all districts accessory uses and structures shall not be located in required front, side, or waterfront yards but may be located in rear yards not less than ten (10) feet from the rear lot line; provided, however,
+Unless otherwise provided in these land development regulations, in all districts accessory uses and structures shall not be located in required front, side, or waterfront yards but may be located in rear yards not less than ten (10) feet from the rear lot line; provided, however:

-- 1. That accessory structures for the housing of persons, such as guest houses, shall not be located in any required yard, nor shall air conditioner compressor units be located in any required yard; - 2.
-Structures used for water related activities such as boat docks, boat houses, and similar uses may be located anywhere in a required waterfront yard; - 3.
-Fences walls and hedges to be located as provided within these Land Development Regulations are permitted within the required yard; and - 4.
-Moveable structures, such as portable tool sheds, may be located within the required rear or side yard unless an easement is provided within said yard.
+- 1. That accessory structures for the housing of persons, such as guest houses, shall not be located in any required yard, nor shall air conditioner compressor units be located in any required yard; and - 2.
+Structures used for water related activities such as boat docks, boat houses and similar uses may be located anywhere in a required waterfront yard.